What is Two-Factor Authorization (2FA)

 Did you know?

-Email accounts are most worthy, why?
-This is because your emails are the second source for your (potential) accounts recovery.
-Here’s how the mechanics work when your account is likely to fall for hijacking:
+Email accounts are most worthy.
+Why?
+This is because your emails are the second source for recovery of your (potential) accounts.
+Here's how the mechanics work when your account is likely to fall for a hijacking:

-- Your passwords are predictable, so most of the time intruders guess are successful;
+- Your passwords are predictable, so most of the time, intruders' guesses are successful;

 - These large-scale password breaches make things easier for trespassers.
-These attackers will use the script (that is available on dark web) to try to login.
-These hacked credentials are useful because they can be perused on multiple accounts.
+These attackers will use the script (that is available on the dark web) to try to log in.
+These hacked credentials are helpful because they can be perused on multiple accounts.

-- Attackers are impersonators and crafty – they create fakes pages to trick aka phishing experiments.
-This indulges you and at some point they ask you to share your credentials.
+- Attackers are impersonators and crafty – they create fake pages to trick phishing experiments.
+This indulges you, and they ask you to share your credentials at some point.
 Let me explain in detail – grab a cup of tea/coffee/water.
 Bookmark it in the meantime.
 So the hackers will send you an email that could be in your spam/junk folder.
 This will come from a trusted source (for instance, Twitter).
-This will direct you to a credible website, but unfortunately “all that glitter is not gold” this website is under hacker’s control.
-This means you have to look closely at the sender field, or the login page URL.
+This will direct you to a credible website, but unfortunately, "all that glitter is not gold" this website is under hackers' control.
+This means you have to look closely at the sender field or the login page URL.
 This is what we call phishing.

 - One of its forms is targeted phishing or spear phishing.
-It is important to understand that hackers always do their homework, especially when they have targeted someone.
-Your secured information is gathered from public records or your holy grail social media.
+It is essential to understand that hackers always do their homework, mainly when they have targeted someone.
+Your secured information is gathered from public records or your holy grail on social media.
 This helps them create a brilliant pretext for the spear phishing email.
-Modern hackers are born impersonators (perhaps?), while they impersonate someone in order to direct you to a forged page (login).
+Modern hackers are born impersonators (perhaps?), while they impersonate someone to direct you to a forged page (login).

-These regular phish-y emails disrupt the email services, where enabling of 2FA is deemed to be useful (especially for emails).
-Make sure to check if your favorite service works in liaison with Twofactorauth.org, where you can follow the handy instructions to Turn On 2FA.
+These regular phish-y emails disrupt the email services, where enabling 2FA is deemed valid (especially for emails).
+Check if your favorite service works in liaison with Twofactorauth.org, where you can follow the handy instructions to Turn On 2FA.

-A pretty handy option (both for user and hackers): SMS based 2FA
+A pretty handy option (both for users and hackers): SMS-based 2FA

 This is one of the painless ways to access your device, but it is as trustable as your network.
 This option is useless when you travel around the globe or where there are network issues.
-When you login to your account, you receive a “ping” on your device, containing a treasure i.e. a confirmation code which could expire if it remains unused.
-You need to enter the code when you’re prompted while logging in.
+When you log in to your account, you receive a "ping" on your device containing a treasure, i.e. a confirmation code that could expire if it remains unused.
+You need to enter the code when you're prompted while logging in.

-Illustration – One of the hackers convinced Verizon to redirect phone messages to a newer sim card on a remote device, this person is none other than Deray McKesson, BLM activist.
-The interception was made easy by enabling SMS based 2FA.
+Illustration – One of the hackers convinced Verizon to redirect phone messages to a newer sim card on a remote device.
+This person is Deray McKesson, a BLM (Black Lives Matter) activist.
+The interception was made easy by enabling SMS-based 2FA.

-Did you notice that the password guess work was much of a pain as compared to SMS-based 2FA?
-Instead of hackers, looking for your physical device, they are looking for remote attacks of stealing your number instead, how?
+Did you notice that the password guesswork is as much of a pain as compared SMS-based 2FA?
+Instead of hackers looking for your physical device, they are looking for remote attacks of stealing your number.
+How?
 Tricking people is easy.
-Just in case, if you are wondering how the sim swap works, here is a guide for you: https://www.efani.com/blog/everything-about-sim-swap/

-In order to turn on 2FA for Gmail, you have to click on the top right corner (account icon) which will give you an option to open my account, then you can click on sign-in & security, while signing into your Google you can click on two-step verification to get things started.
+To turn on 2FA for Gmail, you must click on the top right corner (account icon), which will give you an option to open your account.
+Then, you can click on sign-in & security.
+While signing into your Google, you can click on two-step verification to start things.